【薰衣草森林】Lavender Cottage in Taichung, Taiwan

-Located in Zhonghe Village (中和村), Lavender Cottage is an idea that blossomed from the dreams of two city girls wanting their own lavender-filled sanctuary — a place where your body and soul could find tranquility and peace.
+Located in Zhonghe Village (中和村), Lavender Cottage is the dream project of two city girls who envisioned a lavender-filled sanctuary where visitors can find tranquility and peace for their bodies and souls. 💜

-I’ve had Lavender Cottage in my Taichung Bucket List and thought this would be an amazing place to explore with my partner, Gabriel, which was his first visit to Taiwan, along with my friends Nik and Greg, who have come all the way from Bristol to join us.
-I wanted Lavender Cottage to be a shared experience of discovering the beauty of flowers and immersing ourselves in nature.
+Lavender Cottage has been on my Taichung Bucket List for a while, and I thought it would be the perfect place to explore with my partner, Gabriel, who was visiting Taiwan for the first time, and my friends Nik and Greg, who came from Bristol to join us.
+I wanted to share the experience of discovering the beauty of flowers and immersing ourselves in nature at Lavender Cottage.

 🫧‧₊˚⋅🪻⋆ ₊˚. ☁️